zeitspace/gatsby-source-apiserver/README.md

 Some of the returned keys may be transformed if they conflict with restricted keys used for GraphQL such as the following `['id', 'children', 'parent', 'fields', 'internal']`

-These conflicting keys will now show up as `thirdParty_id`
+These conflicting keys will now show up as `apiServer_id`